Mesoscale two-sample testing for networks

 \subsection{Learning projections from held-out edges}

-Having described families of tests indexed by pairs $U$, $V$ of matices with orthonormal columns (Stage II), we now propose an approach for learning projections from the independent held out edges in $-\mathcal{S}$ (Stage I).
-Under the Gaussian edge model, and with structural assumptions on the edge expectation parameter matrices $\Theta^{(1)}$ and $\Theta^{(2)}$, these projections will approximate the oracle, most powerful projections for a given dimension $d = d_r = d_c \leq \min\{r,c\}$, under a fixed alternative.
+Having described tests to use in Stage II, we return to learning appropriate projections $U$ and $V$ from the independent held out edges in $-\mathcal{S}$ (Stage I).
+We will show in Section~\ref{sec:theory} that under the Gaussian edge model and for any fixed alternative, maximizing power is equivalent to maximizing the following non-centrality parameter: